Difference Between Coupon Rate and Yield to Maturity

 Coupon Rate vs Yield to Maturity

 The Coupon Rate is the annual interest rate that a bond pays its holder, expressed as a percentage of its face value.
 It is a fixed rate that does not change over the bond’s life and represents a constant income stream for the bondholder.
-Yield to Maturity (YTM) is the total return expected on a bond if the investor holds it until maturity, including both the coupon payments and the difference between the purchase price and face value.
+Yield to Maturity (YTM) is the total return expected on a bond if the investor holds it until maturity, including the coupon payments and the difference between the purchase price and face value.

 Coupon Rate vs Yield to Maturity